MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/developer/reference/includes/msdyn_callablecontext-description.md

-List of record types that Playbook can be applied to.
+List of record types that the playbook can be applied to.